 HB 86 (Rep. Ron Stephens) - legalizes online mobile sports betting.
 Revenue would be directed to the HOPE scholarship and pre-K funding.
 This bill does not include collegiate sports betting.
 DID NOT PASS

 HB 112 (Rep. Trey Kelley) - renews legislation establishing gross negligence as the legal standard relating to COVID-19 for any business that opens its doors.
 This bill does not provide blanket immunity, but does provide heightened protections for businesses that don’t act recklessly.
 The legislation will expire July 14, 2022.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 146 (Rep. Houston Gaines) - provides all state employees with three weeks of paid parental leave.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 276 (Rep. Philip Singleton) - prevents transgender girls from playing on an all-girls team in public high schools, and private high schools competing against public high schools, as well as college sports.
 DID NOT PASS

 HB 327 (Rep. Martin Momtahan) - creates the offense of "organized retail theft" to address acute challenges with stolen goods, fraudulent returns, and gift card scams.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 372 (Rep. Rick Jasperse) - prevents transgender girls from playing on an all-girls team in public high schools and creates a panel of physicians to examine the genetic makeup of transgender girls who petition for the right to participate in sports.
 DID NOT PASS